 Moreover, this gear helps you keep your other scuba equipment secure through its straps and pockets.
 Also, it can help you carry the scuba tanks easily and also provides neutral buoyancy.

 Bouyancy compensators do come a bit pricy.
 They range from $350 to about $1,500 in cost.

-When it comes to choosing the BCD, it is important to go for the ones of high quality that can last a long time.
+When it comes to choosing a good BCD, it is important to go for the one of high quality that can last a long time.
 There are different models available; you can choose or rent them according to your diving experience.